Gabriel025/reactive-art-concept/README.md

 Credit to Sem Barkman for the concept and base code.

-GLSL code written by Gabor Barnoth.
-(For improved performance)
+GLSL code written by Gabor Barnoth (much improved performance)